Microsoft Minesweeper: Gameplay

-Evolution

-In early versions of the game, a cheat code let players peek beneath the tiles.

-By the year 2000, the game had been given the name of Flower Field instead of Minesweeper in some translations of Windows 2000 (like the Italian version), featuring flowers instead of mines.
-Flower Fields gameplay was otherwise unchanged, as was the executable file name.
+History

+Minesweeper was first included with IBM's OS/2.
+It was later ported to Windows and released as a part of the Microsoft Entertainment Pack 1 in 1990.
+It was then included with Windows 3.1 and subsequent versions of Windows.

+In 1999, a campaign titled the International Campaign to Ban Winmine was started.
+The campaign claimed that Minesweeper was insensitive to minefield victims and suggested the mines be changed to flowers.
+This change was implemented into certain localized versions of Windows 2000, Windows ME, and Windows XP, renaming the game to Flower Field and changing the mines to flowers.

 Minesweeper Flags

 In 2003, Microsoft created a variation called Minesweeper Flags in MSN Messenger, which is played against an opponent with the objective to find the mines rather than the surrounding squares.

+A version of Minesweeper Flags for Xbox 360 was developed by TikGames LLC and published by Microsoft Studios on the Xbox Live Arcade in 2010.

 Windows Vista and Windows 7

 The game's color scheme changed with the release of Vista (from gray to either blue or green).
 The icons were updated to match the Aero look.
-It also came with a more peaceful "flower" motif (called "Flower Garden") to replace the landmines (a game style called "Minesweeper").
+It also came with a "flower" motif (called "Flower Garden") as an alternative to the landmines (a game style called "Minesweeper").
 The visual change also allowed for the Board to be "Silver and Blue" or "Green".
 This iteration of Minesweeper was created by Oberon Media.
 The controversy over the land mine theme of the game was settled by defaulting the appearance based on region so that "sensitive" areas used the flower theme, but some still wanted the game removed from Windows altogether.
 The regionalization effort also included changing the game's name in some cases to match the theme.